samscibelli/samscibelli.github.io/_pages/about.md

 ***Precursor Prebiotic Chemistry in the Perseus Molecular Cloud***

 A large multi-source survey in the Perseus Molecular Cloud using both the [ARO](http://aro.as.arizona.edu/) 12m telescope and the [Yebes](https://rt40m.oan.es) 40m telescope found a prevalence of COMs in the majority of starless and prestellar cores targeted.
 Detections of formic acid, t-HCOOH, ketene, H2CCO, methyl cyanide, CH3CN, methanol, CH3OH, acetaldehyde, CH3CHO, vinyl cyanide, CH2CHCN, methyl formate, HCOOCH3 , and dimethyl ether, CH3OCH3, are seen in at least 20 per cent of the cores.
-Our findings have more than doubled COM detection statistics!
+Our findings have more than doubled COM detection statistics in cold (10K) cores!
 [Check out Astrochem Podcast Episode!](https://coffee.astrochem.net/episodes/september-2024)

 The survey paper ([Scibelli et al., 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.533.4104S/abstract)) has also led to numerous follow-up projects, including: